niallcreech/blockchain-developer-bootcamp-final-project/README.md

   `npm test`

 Docker configurations and scripts are provided.
-Note, the initial container build can take a long time due to hacing to retrieve images from the internet.
+Note, the initial container build can take a long time due to retrieving images from the internet.

 1. [Install Docker](https://docs.docker.com/get-docker/).
-2. Run the test suite
+2. Run the test suite. <br />
   	`./scripts/test`
-3. Run the server
+3. Run the server. <br />
   	`./scripts/server`